Limookiplimo/SQLAnalytics/README.md

 ### Introduction
 The dataset comprises of seven csv files that represent tables in a relational database.
 The problem statement is centered around understanding customer behaviour and products' portfolio, a mandatory focus for business if they are to remain afloat and thrive in the market.
-With good understanding of product performance and their consumption trends, businesses are able to create robust marketing campaigns that deliver personalized experienced to each individual customer.
+With a good understanding of product performance and consumer trends, businesses can create robust marketing campaigns to deliver personalized experiences to customers.
 It is therefore of essence that a thorough analysis is conducted in to identify key metrics and powerful insights for data driven decision making.

 ### Dataset Assessment